Grand Piano Coverings

 For those who appreciate aesthetics, designer or decorative covers should catch your eye.
 Available in various colors and patterns, these coverings add a splash of personality to your piano without compromising much on protection.
 However, keep in mind that their protective qualities can vary based on the material used.

-See also Yamaha G2 Grand Piano
+See also Good Grand Piano

 Finally, custom covers are also an option for those who want something unique or have specific size requirements.
 These can be tailored to fit exact dimensions and can feature various materials, from faux leather to velvet.
 While they might come at a premium, the personal touch is often worth the investment.